 Figure 14.6: Empirical distribution of the sample mean bias via the bootstrap.

-The jackknife
+The Jackknife

-The jackknife, proposed in the mid 1950s by M. Quenouille, is the precursor of the bootstrap.
+The jackknife, proposed in the mid-1950s by M. Quenouille, is the precursor of the bootstrap.
 It was derived for estimating biases and standard errors of sample estimators.
-Given the \(n\) observations \(\bm{x}_1,\dots,\bm{x}_n\), the \(i\)th jackknife sample is obtained by removing the \(i\)th data point \(\bm{x}_1,\dots,\bm{x}_{i-1},\bm{x}_{i+1},\dots,\bm{x}_n\).
+Given the \(n\) observations \(\bm{x}_1,\dots,\bm{x}_n\), the \(i\)th jackknife sample is obtained by removing the \(i\)th data point, \(\bm{x}_1,\dots,\bm{x}_{i-1},\bm{x}_{i+1},\dots,\bm{x}_n\).
 This effectively produces \(B=n\) bootstrap samples each with \(n-1\) observations.
 The jackknife can be shown to be an approximation to the bootstrap; more exactly, it makes a linear approximation to the bootstrap.
 Its accuracy depends on how “smooth” the estimator is; for highly nonlinear functions the jackknife can be inefficient, sometimes dangerously so.

-Variations of the bootstrap
+Variations of the Bootstrap

 A number of variations and extensions of the basic bootstrap have been proposed over the years.
 Some notable examples include:

 • Parametric bootstrap: The original bootstrap methodology mimics the true data distribution by sampling the observations with replacement.
 Thus, the procedure is distribution-independent or nonparametric.
 However, there are parametric versions of the bootstrap (Efron and Tibshirani, 1993).
-The idea is to make some assumption on the true data distribution (for example, assuming the family of Gaussian distributions), estimate the parameters of the distribution from the observed data, and then generate as much data as desired using that parametric distribution.
+The idea is to make some assumption concerning the true data distribution (for example, assuming the family of Gaussian distributions), estimate the parameters of the distribution from the observed data, and then generate as much data as desired using that parametric distribution.

 • Block bootstrap: The basic bootstrap method breaks down when the data contains structural dependency.
 A variety of block bootstrap methods have been proposed to deal with dependent data (Lahiri, 1999).